chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 ---
 title: Something Big Happened in 1998
-excerpt: Open Source needs improvement.
-Let's not let etymology distract from real issues.
+excerpt: Let's settle the etymology of "open source" so we can move on to more important things.
 noindex: true
 ---